 I am grateful to my hon.
 Friend for his kind words.
 I can give him that reassurance.
 I indicated one element in which that reassurance manifests itself—full membership of the National Security Council for the Attorney General, which is a significant change—but there are others.
 I hope that I speak for my hon. and learned Friend the Solicitor General in saying that we believe that our participation in these decisions is where it should be.
 We have the opportunity to get our points across and will make sure that that continues to be the case.

-I thank the Attorney General for advance sight of the statement and commend him for what he described as his role in bringing this case to a conclusion, albeit that it really should have come to a conclusion some years ago.
+I thank the Attorney General for advance sight of the statement and commend him for what he described as his role in bringing this case to a conclusion, although it really should have come to a conclusion some years ago.

 Before we rush to congratulate ourselves on getting to this point, we must not lose sight of the fact that this case and the al-Saadi case came to light only because somebody happened to find papers in Gaddafi’s palace in the days following the collapse of his regime.
 Surely, justice should never rely on events as arbitrary and random as that.
 If we are now to restore confidence in the proper working of our intelligence services, will the Attorney General carry out the public consultation on the consolidated guidance that the intelligence services commissioner has recommended?